harshaldesai01/Rethink-UX-Internship-Challenge/README.md

 ## Approach

--  Trained 4 models by fine-tuning pretrained ImageNet weights of ResNet50, SeResNext50, DenseNet121 and MobileNet_V2
+-  Trained 4 models by fine-tuning pretrained ImageNet weights of ResNet50, SeResNext50, DenseNet121 and MobileNet_V2 architectures.

-- Each model is trained in 2 stages using progressive resizing : `128x128 -> 256*256` except for SeResNext50 which is trained in 3 stages: `128x128 -> 256*256 -> 299x299`
+- Each model is trained in 2 stages using progressive resizing : `128x128 -> 256*256` except for SeResNext50 which is trained in 3 stages: `128x128 -> 256*256 -> 299x299`.

 - Various combinations of techniques were used like `Data Augmentations(flip left right, random zoom and crop, etc)`, `Mixup` with `Focal Loss` and `FlattenedLoss of CrossEntropyLoss`.

 - Final Submission was generated using `Final Blending`  notebook.
-Used weighted average of all the models for final submission as it performed better on the Test Dataset
+Used weighted average of all the models for final submission as it performed better on the Test Dataset.

 ## Scores